cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 Technically, there is no difference between a typical controller and an operator.
 Often the difference referred to is the operational knowledge that is included in the operator.
 As a result, a controller which spins up a pod when a custom resource is created and the pod gets destroyed afterwards can be described as a simple controller.
 If the controller has additional operational knowledge like how to upgrade or remediate from errors, it is an operator.

 #### Custom resources and custom resource definitions
-Custom resources are used to store and retrieve structured data in Kubernetes (https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Custom resources are used to store and retrieve structured data in Kubernetes as an extension of the the default Kubernetes API  (https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-In the case of an operator, a custom resource contains the required state of the application or domain-specific knowledge but does not contain the implementation logic.
+In the case of an operator, a custom resource contains the desired state of the resource (e.g. application) but does not contain the implementation logic.
 Such information could be the version information of application components, but also enabled features of an application or information where backups of the application could be part of this.
 A custom resource definition (CRD) defines how such an object looks like, for example, which fields exist and how the CRD is named.
 Such a CRD can be scaffolded using tools (as the operator SDK) or be written by hand.

 The following example illustrates, how such an custom resource instance definition could look like: